ICE to train Florida officers to serve federal warrants

 LARGO, Fla.
-(AP) — The country’s immigration enforcement agency has announced a new partnership in Florida to allow some sheriff deputies to serve warrants on behalf of the federal government.
+(AP) — The country’s immigration enforcement agency on Monday announced a new partnership in Florida to allow some sheriff’s deputies to serve warrants on behalf of the federal government.

+Pinellas County in the Tampa Bay area is the first jurisdiction to participate, but more have expressed interest, Immigration and Customs Enforcement said in a statement.

+The plan is intended for jurisdictions restricted by local policies so they can keep certain immigrants requested by authorities in custody for a longer time, the agency said.

+The Florida Legislature last week passed a contentious bill that mandates local officials to honor ICE detainers for immigrants who are arrested or convicted of a crime while in the country illegally.
+Officials who defy could be suspended by the governor or sued by the state attorney general to force compliance.

-Immigration and Customs Enforcement said in a statement Monday that Pinellas County is the first jurisdiction to participate, but more have expressed interest.
-ICE will train deputies for one day to enable them to arrest people on immigration charges while they are in jail and already facing other charges.
+As part of the agreement, ICE will train deputies for one day to enable them to arrest people on immigration charges while they are in jail and already facing other charges.

+“People in our country illegally who commit crimes must not be released back into our communities where they harm others,” Pinellas County Sheriff Bob Gualtieri said in the statement.

 The American Civil Liberties Union quickly condemned the plan, saying local agencies would risk violating search and seizure laws.
 The warrants are not reviewed by a judge.